The Bachelor (Australian TV series) season 1: Episode 8

 On the speed boat back to the beach, Rochelle spotted Tim caressing Anna's hand on the rail discreetly and made comment that Anna and Tim had a strong bond and that she needs to step it up.

 Natalie appeared and joined them but not all the girls were pleased to see her.

-Tim then announced he can only take one girl on a date and he chose Penny.
-They sat by a campfire and shared wine and conversation, Penny telling Tim about her divorce and how she was looking for love and she told him she was falling in love with him.
-Tim didn't feel there was a spark between them and felt conflicted.
-He didn't want to lead Penny on.
+Tim announced he can only take one girl on a date, and he chose Penny.
+They sat by a campfire and shared wine and conversation.
+Penny told Tim about her divorce and how she was looking for love and she told him she was falling in love with him.
+Tim did not feel there was a spark between them and felt conflicted.
+He did not want to lead Penny on.
 He felt there was more of a friendship that they shared.